MolecularCartography/ili/README.md

 ## Any questions?

-Feel free to leave your questions and suggestions at ["Support" section](https://goo.gl/fUTQrg) on the `ili page at Google web store.
+Feel free to leave your questions and suggestions as issues in this repository or at the ["Support" section](https://goo.gl/D8DH53) on the `ili page at Google web store.

 ## How to stay updated